 Another problem that every designer and developer duo run into more than often is when the design is rendered unimplementable and needs to be altered; causing a storm of headaches and frustration.
 For this we recommend the designer and developer to be in close contact through the definition and build out process, and then standardize the solution for future implementations.

-While it can be frustrating at times, the sweet satisfaction that you’ve successfully designed and implemented a Open edX site that fully satisfies your customer and their learners is always the most rewarding part.
+While it can be frustrating at times, the sweet satisfaction that you’ve successfully designed and implemented an Open edX® platform site that fully satisfies your customer and their learners is always the most rewarding part.